airbytehq/airbyte/docs/contributing-to-airbyte/writing-docs.md

 Before contributing to Airbyte docs, read the Airbyte Community [Code of Conduct](../project-overview/code-of-conduct.md).

 :::tip
 If you're new to GitHub and Markdown, complete [the First Contributions tutorial](https://github.com/firstcontributions/first-contributions) and learn [Markdown basics](https://guides.github.com/features/mastering-markdown/) before contributing to Airbyte documentation.
+Even if you're familiar with the basics, you may be interested in Airbyte's [custom markdown extensions for connector docs](#custom-markdown-extensions-for-connector-docs).
 :::

 You can contribute to Airbyte docs in two ways: